-\subparagraph{ \textbf{\emph{Binding energies of the selected spherical nuclei}}}\!\!-- The root mean square (rms) deviation values and the root of relative square (rrs) percentages of comparing the theoretical and experimental binding energies of the selected 65 spherical nuclei are listed in Table~\ref{tab:BindingEnergy}.
-By comparing the rms deviation value in Table~\ref{tab:BindingEnergy}, we find that the present optimized PC-L3 interaction used in the RHB model with the separable pairing force yields the lowest rms values, i.e., $1.176$ MeV (rms$_{60}$), $1.245$ MeV (rms$_{65}$), and $1.339$ MeV (rms$_{91}$).
-The PC-PK1, or PC-X, or DD-PC1, or DD-PCX, or PC-F1, or PC-LA interaction in the RHB model with the separable paring force produces a rather high rms deviations, $1.421$-$3.269$ MeV (rms$_{60}$), $1.312$-$3.206$ MeV (rms$_{65}$), and $1.453$-$2.925$ MeV (rms$_{91}$) (models labeled with a superscript asterisk in Table~\ref{tab:RMS}).
+\subparagraph{ \textbf{\emph{Binding energies of the selected spherical nuclei}}}\!\!--The root mean square (rms) deviation values and the root of relative square (rrs) percentages of comparing the theoretical and experimental binding energies of $60$, $65$, and $91$ spherical nuclei are listed in Table~\ref{tab:RMS}.
+The present optimized PC-L3R interaction used in the RHB model with the separable pairing force yields the lowest rms values, i.e., $1.176$ MeV (rms$_{60}$), $1.245$ MeV (rms$_{65}$), and $1.339$ MeV (rms$_{91}$).
+The PC-PK1, or PC-X, or DD-PC1, or DD-PCX, or PC-F1, or PC-LA interaction in the RHB model with the separable paring force produces a rather high rms deviations, $1.248$-$3.269$ MeV (rms$_{60}$), $1.312$-$3.206$ MeV (rms$_{65}$), and $1.453$-$2.925$ MeV (rms$_{91}$) (models labeled with a superscript asterisk in Table~\ref{tab:RMS}).
 The experimental and theoretical binding energies of the selected 91 spherical nuclei are listed in Table~\ref{tab:BindingEnergy}.
-Hereafter, the labels of all models with the specific point-coupling interaction and pairing force are referred to the footnote of Table~\ref{tab:BindingEnergy}, except when otherwise specified.
+Hereafter, the labels of all models with the specific point-coupling interaction and pairing force are referred to the footnote of Table~\ref{tab:RMS}, except when otherwise specified.

-We remark that the RHB model with PC-PK1 interaction and separable pairing force produces an inverse order of the binding energies of $^{214}$Ra and $^{214}$Pb compared to experiment.
-By using the RHB model with PC-L3 interaction, the order is restored and comparable with experiment.
-The calculations of PC-PK1, PC-PK1$^{\ddag}$, and DD-PC1 listed in Table~\ref{tab:BindingEnergy} also produce the same order as experiment but not the calculations of PC-PK$^\ddag$, DD-PC1$^*$, DD-PCX, PC-F1, PC-F1$^*$, PC-LA, and PC-LA$^*$.

-\subparagraph{ \textbf{\emph{Charge radii of the selected spherical nuclei}}}\!\!-- The theoretical radii of the selected spherical nuclei are compared with the updated experimental data, which was recently compiled by Angeli \& Marinova \cite{ADNDT2013Angeli} (see Table~\ref{tab:ChargeRadii} in the Supplemental Material).
-Overall, the low rms deviations, 0.0194--0.025~fm, of comparing the calculated radii from each theoretical model with experimental radii indicate that all theoretical radii are in good agreement with experiment, especially the DD-PCX and PC-F1 yields the lowest rms deviation, $0.0153$~fm.
+\subparagraph{ \textbf{\emph{Charge radii of the selected spherical nuclei}}}\!\!-- The theoretical radii of the selected $63$ spherical nuclei are compared with the updated experimental data~\cite{ADNDT2013Angeli} (Table~\ref{tab:ChargeRadii}).
+Overall, the low rms deviations, 0.0153--0.0211~fm, of comparing the calculated radii from each theoretical model with experimental radii indicate that all theoretical radii are in good agreement with experiment, especially the DD-PCX and PC-F1 yields the lowest rms deviation, $0.0153$~fm.
 The rms value of the RHB model with PC-L3R interaction, 0.0224~fm (rms$_{23}$) and 0.0187~fm (rms$_{63}$), closely aligns with the rms values of other theoretical models (Table~\ref{tab:RMS}).
 In additions, the neutron skin thickness of $^{208}$Pb produced from PC-L3R is closely aligned with the results of RHB frameworks using other nonlinear point-coupling interactions, and agrees with the latest PREX-2 experiment \cite{PRLAdhikari2021} (Fig.~\ref{fig:rnp-Pb208}).